C4Q/AC-Android/cohort_5.4/unit_01/01_01_Intro_to_Bash.md

 ## Exercises

-Please see the Exercises link on Canvas for more information.
+Please see the corresponding Exercises link on Canvas calendar on today's date for more information.